Jakob4613/MSAT_TEL/USBANT/README.md

 The STL files used for printing the enclosure of the USBANT can be found in the `Housing_STL` folder.
 It consists of two parts that snap into each other around the Arduino uno, its shield and the tranceiver.
 Printing it from either PLA or PETG should perform fine.
 After assembling the complete USBANT, make sure to wrap the USBANT with aluminium shielding tape.
 This layer of shielding tape should be properly connected to the ground of the Arduino’s USB-A connector.
 Make sure that no ground-loops can occur by not connecting this shielding to the SMA connector.
 This protects the sensitive electronics for possible incoming interference.

 # Schematics
+ - UNO D2 → NRF24 IRQ
+ - UNO D9 → NRF24 CE
+ - UNO D10 → NRF24 CSN
+ - UNO D11 → NRF24 MOSI
+ - UNO D12 → NRF24 MISO
+ - UNO D13 → NRF24 SCK

 # Improvements
  - The arduino Uno was selected due to its ease of use.
 However, it was never validated whether this is the most effective microcontroller for this task.
+ - One of the mounting holes of the shield does not align with the mounting holes of the arduino.
+ - The SMD pads for the NRF24L01+ module, does not work for every NRF24 module.
+Caution should be taken when connecting this.